InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 - If you feel an issue is too big for one sprint, break it into smaller issues.
 - Keep an eye on deadlines; ideally, we should deploy some important issues each sprint.

-## Meeting: Daily scrum

-**Attendees**: ScrumMaster, ScrumTeam, and optionally ProductOwner.

-**Duration**: 10-45 minutes (2-7 minutes per person)

-In Scrum, on each day of a sprint, the team holds a daily scrum meeting called the "daily scrum.”
-Meetings are typically held at the same time each day.

-It is a short daily call where ScrumTeam should answer three questions:

-1. What have you done starting from last daily scrum until now?
-1. What are you going to do until next daily scrum?
-1. Is there anything blocking you?

 ## Meeting: Retrospective and Demo

 **Attendees**: ScrumMaster, ScrumTeam, and ProductOwner.